Skip to content

 These settings control the core behavior of the plugin.

 • TTS Provider: Choose the text-to-speech service you want to use.
 Each provider offers different voices and pricing.
-Supported providers include OpenAI, Google Gemini, ElevenLabs, many other TTS providers, and any OpenAI-compatible API.
+Supported providers include OpenAI, Google Gemini, ElevenLabs, Inworld, many other TTS providers, and any OpenAI-compatible API.

 • Playback Speed: Adjust the default playback speed.
 The default is 1.0x.
 This can also be adjusted from the player UI.